-ADDIS ABABA – The Commercial Bank of Ethiopia (CBE) said it has collected 31.8bln birr revenue during the first half 2019/20 Ethiopian budget year.
+ADDIS ABABA – The Commercial Bank of Ethiopia (CBE) said it has collected 31.8bln birr in revenue during the first half 2019/20 Ethiopian budget year.

 The Bank’s president Bacha Gina revealed the revenue while making the opening speech at the three-day performance evaluation meeting today, CBE says in a twitted statement.

-The performance report indicated that the bank has failed to hit its target for the amount of money it has both mobilized and deposit, but managed to increase the number of its customers by 1.9mln to 23.5mln during the period.
+The performance report indicated that the bank has failed to hit its target for the amount of money it has both mobilized and deposited, but managed to increase the number of its customers by 1.9mln to 23.5mln during the period.

 About 24.6bln birr has been mobilized, achieving only 71% of the target of collecting 34.8bln birr, according to the six-month performance report.